-New $1.6 million limit on tax-free super
+New $1.6 million limit on tax-Complimentary super

-One of the major reforms is the introduction of an indexed $1.6 million limit on the total amount of accumulated super an individual can transfer into the tax-free retirement phase.
+One of the major reforms is the introduction of an indexed $1.6 million limit on the total amount of accumulated super an individual can transfer into the tax-Complimentary retirement phase.
 Earnings on that balance will not be capped, but any savings above $1.6 million must remain in an accumulation account (where earnings are taxed at 15 per cent), or be moved out of the super system to avoid penalty taxes.

 Cut to concessional contribution limits

 An important change for many people will be the reduced annual caps on the amount of concessional (before-tax) contributions they can make into their super account.
 From 1 July 2017, the annual cap on concessional contributions will be a flat $25,000 (indexed).
 This is down from the current limits of $30,000 for those aged under 50 and $35,000 for those aged 50 and over.

 High income earners will also need to watch the new lower $250,000 income threshold, as their concessional contributions become taxable at 30 per cent, compared to 15 per cent normally.

 Lower annual non-concessional (after-tax) contributions cap

 The controversial $500,000 lifetime non-concessional contributions cap has been altered, replaced with an annual cap of $100,000 (down from the current $180,000).
 Individuals aged under 65 will still be eligible to bring forward three years of non-concessional contributions, while those aged between 65 and 74 can now make non-concessional contributions if they meet a work test.